nion-software/nionswift/docs/user_interface.rst

 Tools
 -----
-.. tools: pointer, hand, line, rectangle, ellipse, point, line profile, interval, spot, wedge, band-pass, array
+.. tools: pointer, hand, line, rectangle, ellipse, point, line profile, interval, spot, angular, band-pass, array
 .. images: zoom options
 .. workspace: split h,v, 2x2, 3x2, 3x3, 4x3, 4x4, 5x4, select more panels, clear selected panels, reset workspace, close selected panels

 The Tools panel (:menuselection:`Window --> Tools`) allows you to select tools, adjust image zooming, and modify the workspace.

-The tools available are the pointer, hand, line, rectangle, ellipse, point, line profile, interval, spot filter, angular filter, band-pass filter, and lattice filter tools.
+The tools available are the pointer, hand, line, rectangle, ellipse, point, line profile, interval, spot, angular, band-pass, and lattice tools.
 Some tools have keyboard shortcuts which can be seen by hovering over the tool.

 The zoom buttons allow you to set raster image displays to fill the space with the image (Fill), fit the image to the space (Fit), set the pixel scaling to one data pixel per screen pixel (1:1), and set the pixel scaling to one data pixel per two screen pixels (2:1).